embrace-io/embrace-docs/docs/flutter/integration/log-message-api.md

 title: Log Message API
 description: Trigger alerts for your Flutter application using logs with the Embrace SDK
 sidebar_position: 10
-aliases:
-  - /flutter/log-message-api/
 ---

 # Adding Alerts

-As we've discussed in the [Session Reporting section](/flutter/integration/session-reporting), Embrace uploads its sessions when the application is backgrounded or, if that fails, on the next app launch.
+As we've discussed in the [Session Reporting section](/flutter/integration/session-reporting/), Embrace uploads its sessions when the application is backgrounded or, if that fails, on the next app launch.
 This delay may seem like it hurts the immediacy of the data you are seeing, but the reality is that at scale this still means you are finding out about issues very quickly.

 However, some situations might require instant feedback, such as hunting an especially difficult bug, troubleshooting on behalf of high-value users, or monitoring a new version rollout.